OMPATEL20/ENSF--614--ACMEPLEX/README.md

-# Movie Theater Management Application
+# Movie Theater Management Application-ACMEPLEX

 ## Description
 This is a **Spring Boot Movie Theater Management Application- Acmeplex** that enables users to browse movies, view theater details, and make bookings, make payment and get ticket and receipt confimation.
 It uses a MySQL database for data persistence.